CAMP STAFF OPPORTUNITIES

-Volunteers are a very important component of HFM camping programs.
+HFM camping programs rely on experienced volunteers to provide a safe and positive camp experience for our campers.
 Individuals interested in volunteering must be at least 18 years of age; past camp experience is desirable but not required.
 Volunteers have direct contact with campers and staff members, so they must be able to interact positively with both groups.
 Responsibilities may include; participating in the daily camp program along with their assigned cabin, assisting in the implementation of evening activities, participating in campouts, and assisting cabin counselors with facilitating routines or schedules for their assigned cabin.

 Medical volunteers are a significant part of the camp programs.
 The health and wellness of the entire camp rests with the medical personnel.
 A major portion of a medical volunteer’s task is to educate campers about their bleeding disorders, and its complications, while teaching them to manage their disorder throughout their lives.
 Medical personnel are also relied upon to be the front-line people observing and handling camper and staff health concerns.

 Counselors-in-Training, or CITs, are an important part of life at Camp Bold Eagle.
 Former campers exhibiting strong leadership skills can apply for the specially designed training program which acts as a stepping stone to a full staff position.
 CITs learn about positive behavior management, relating with other staff on a professional level and maintaining a safe and happy environment for campers.